Officer: Black man's fatal shooting had nothing to do with race

 Shelby is scheduled to stand trial next month on a felony manslaughter charge in the fatal shooting of Terence Crutcher, 40, on September 16.

 In her first public comments since her arrest, Shelby said Crutcher kept putting his hands in his pockets.
-He didn't stop when she ordered him to, she said, and he appeared to be sizing her up before reaching into the vehicle.
+He didn't stop moving when she ordered him to, she said, and he appeared to be sizing her up before reaching into the vehicle.
 She said feared for her life.

 "I have sorrow that this happened, that this man lost his life, but he caused the situation to occur," she said.
 "So, in the end he caused his own (death)."